pytorch/xla/experimental/torch_xla2/examples/train_llama_torchtitan/README.md

     return jax.make_array_from_single_device_arrays(shape, sharding, x_split)
 ```

-When running on single-host, `jax.device_put` sufficies.
+When running on single-host, `jax.device_put` suffices.
 Multi-host need some
-extra encantations so that we split an array to only the shards corresponding
+extra incantations so that we split an array to only the shards corresponding
 to the accessible devices in this host.